-The FIBS Language Centre offers the languages Dutch and German in year 1 on 2 levels from September 2020.
+FIBS Language Centre offers the languages Dutch, Spanish and German from September 2021 in year 1 at 2 levels.
+Spanish is only offered to IB students in the curriculum.

-\ The end level after 2 semesters is between A1 and B1, depending on the entry level.
+^{} The final level after 2 semesters is between A1 and B1, depending on the entry level.